grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 Labels can be inherited through cascading front matter.

 For versioned projects, the `_index.md` file resides in the `website` repository.
-For other projects, the `_index.md` file resides in the project’s repository.
+For other projects, the `_index.md` file resides in the project's repository.

 If the default labels are incorrect for a page or directory of pages, update the labels.
 Also, if you are adding a new page, consider whether the default labels are appropriate.